 - "Double trigger" acceleration of vesting of equity awards upon a change in control and an involuntary termination by the Company.
-The Compensation Committee eliminated "single trigger" acceleration vesting of equity upon the occurrence of a change in control for equity awards under the 2011 Equity Plan granted from and after 2015. - Minimum one year vesting period for options and stock appreciation rights.
-The 2011 Equity Plan provides that options and stock appreciation rights (SARs) are to be subject to a vesting period of not less than one year, provided that such minimum vesting period will not apply (i) to awards made in payment of or exchange for other earned compensation, (ii) upon a change in control and an involuntary termination by the Company (other than for cause), (iii) upon a termination of service due to death, disability or retirement, (iv) to a substitute award that does not reduce the vesting period of the award being replaced, and (v) to one or more options and/or SARs covering an aggregate number of shares of Common Stock not in excess of five percent (5%) of the aggregate number of shares of Common Stock available for awards under the 2011 Equity Plan over the term of the 2011 Equity Plan.
+The Compensation Committee eliminated "single trigger" acceleration vesting of equity upon the occurrence of a change in control for equity awards under the 2011 Equity Plan granted from and after 2015. - Minimum one year vesting period for performance-based equity awards.
+The 2011 Equity Plan provides that awards whose vesting is subject to the satisfaction of performance goals over a performance period are to be subject to a performance period and a vesting period of not less than one year, provided that such minimum performance period and vesting period will not apply (i) to awards made in payment of or exchange for other earned compensation, (ii) upon a change in control and an involuntary termination by the Company (other than for cause), (iii) upon a termination of service due to death, disability or retirement, (iv) to a substitute award that does not reduce the vesting period of the award being replaced, and (v) to one or more awards covering an aggregate number of shares of Common Stock not in excess of five percent (5%) of the aggregate number of shares of Common Stock available for awards under the 2011 Equity Plan over the term of the 2011 Equity Plan.